irinazobova/solar-activity-forecast/README.md

 To learn more about the physical concept of solar activity:
 *  Hathaway, D. H. (2015).
 The solar cycle.
 Living reviews in solar physics, 12(1), 4.
 *  http://solarcyclescience.com/
+This project is under development until June 2024.